 You can actually use margarine or butter; it doesn’t make a big difference if you prefer using one or the other.
 I just buy butter because it comes in a block so it’s more convenient to cut into cubes and to weigh it.

-I don’t tell to follow recipes too much because they’re never perfect.
+I don’t tend to follow recipes too much because they’re never perfect.
 You always need to add more or less of something that the recipe tells you to.
 For example, I used more water than the recipe told me too and I also left out sugar, which the recipe said to use.

 Preheat your oven.
 I usually set mine between 180 and 200 degrees.